KatharaFramework/Kathara-Labs/exercises/02-add-one-router/README.md

 ## Verifying Your Work

+To check if you set a correct network, you can use the typical networking troubleshooting tools, e.g., wireshark, ping, traceroute...

-To verify your configuration, you can use the `kathara-lab-checker` tool to automatically check the exercise.
+When you feel comfortable with your configuration, for the final check you can use the `kathara-lab-checker` tool to automatically correct the exercise.
 To install the tool, follow the instructions provided by the [README](../README.md) of the exercises section.

 To check the exercise, use the following command (ensure you activate the virtual environment in every new shell session, if you used it for the installation):